meltano/sdk/docs/reference.md

-The default behavior will return a sink object based upon the name of the stream, unless a new schema message is received, in which case a new sink will be initialized based upon the updated schema and the old sink will be marked to be flushed according to its already-received records.
+The default behavior will return a sink object based upon the name of the stream, unless a new schema message is received, in which case a new sink will be initialized based upon the updated schema and the old sink will be marked to be drained along with its already-received records.

 ## `Sink` Class